|Casino Grande||Casino Berlin||Caspar||Cassini I|

-He is naturally graced with extremely fast reflexes at the jump and a perfect manner.
+He is graced with extremely fast reflexes at the jump and a perfect manner.
 He carries himself like a modern dressage horse in all three basic gaits and demonstrates impressive form while free jumping.
-Casino Rubin captivates riders and judges with his charisma as well as his elegent and correct conformation — Casino Rubin, the image of a modern jumper.
+Casino Rubin captivates riders and judges with his charisma as well as his elegent and correct conformation.

 Dam sire Quidam's Rubin received the maximum score of 10.0 at his 30-days-test for his jumping manner and won the 70-days-test in Neustadt (Dosse).
 He won numerous tests for young show jumpers.
 In 2003, he received the Main Premium Award for jumping stallions from the Oldenburg Verband.
-He can refer to 30 licensed sons.
+He has 30 licensed sons.
 These include for example Quaid I and II, Quidamo, Quinnus I, II and III, Quidam Blue, Quidam Cento, Quintessence, Quite Ruby.
 His son Quaid I was Bundeschampion of five-year old horses in 2009.
-More than 200 offspring have already been successful at S-level.
+More than 220 offspring have already been successful at S-level.